acikgozb/tcp-ip-journey/1-ping/README.md

 - `Time-to-live Exceeded (TTL)`
 - `Destination Unreachable`
 - `Request Timed Out`

+---

+PS: ICMP being on L3 does not make `ping` a L3 application. `ping` works at L4 (Application Layer) of TCP/IP model.

+---

 Using `ping` is pretty straightforward.
 Here is an example call that will be analyzed: